CS-433/ml-project-2-pyt/README.md

 ### Model Selection
 Many models have been computed to get the best appeal predictions, and you can find what is the best possible regression and/or classification by jumping into ***ModelSelection/FinalModel***.ipynb.

-### Generalizable Model
+### UserInterface
-Finally, by choosing the best model and running ***GeneralizableModel/ApplicationModel.ipynb**, you will be able to get appeals of Street Views within your chosen area and build the [website](https://the-best-location-to-live.github.io/the-best-location-to-live/) which will give you the visual preferences on where are the best location to live in, considering the Street Views.
+With the obtained appeals of Street Views within your chosen area, you can now map them using **folium** and **OSMnx** library.

+Here the [website](https://the-best-location-to-live.github.io/the-best-location-to-live/) which will give you the visual preferences on where are the best location to live in, considering the Street Views.

 ## Getting Started